IBM/packer-plugin-ibmcloud/README.md

 ***********

-## WinRM Setup
+## Installation
-- MUST use `scripts/winrm_setup.ps1` scrips to setup WinRM communication with a Windows VSI's in VPC Infrastructure.

-- MUST use `scripts/undo_winrm.ps1` to revert WinRM configuration to a pristine state.
-Read more about it on [Packer documentation](https://learn.hashicorp.com/tutorials/packer/getting-started-build-image?in=packer/getting-started#a-windows-example)

-***********

-# Contributing
-Any contribution to this project is welcome, so if you want to contribute by adding a new feature or fixing a bug, do so by opening a Pull Request.

-## Manual Installation
+### Manual Installation
 To generate the packer plugin binary from source code follow these steps.
-An automation is on the folder `developer/Makefile`:
+An automation script is located on the folder `developer/Makefile`:
 1. Clone the GitHub repo here to your laptop and place the repo at folder `$GOPATH/src/github.com/ibmcloud/packer-plugin-ibmcloud`
 2. Next, we need to generate the packer plugin binary by running these commands:
     ```shell